deco3500-2017/-/Overview.md

 Initial interviews were conducted in paralel to the initial development of security features of the application.
 These were designed to determine peoples views on safety as a whole, and if there had been times in their lives they had felt vulnerable.
 Also to determine if there were any contributing or mitigating factors to this.

 <h3>Results</h3>
 It was found that all people surveyed had experiences in their lives that had left them feeling vulnerable.
 Many were at night, in times where they were alone.
-Areas quoted such as bridges or walkways were common.
+Areas quoted such as bridges or walkways were common.</br>

 People also indicated that in general there was nothing other than getting to know someone that would promote trust.
 But, it is sometimes possible from a distance to determine if someone is untrustworthy, through body language.